flyingcircusio/gocept.testdb/src/gocept/testdb/README.txt

   ...
 OperationalError:...

-You can specify the name, the database should get:
+You can specify the name of the database:

 >>> db = gocept.testdb.MySQL(schema_path=schema, db_name='mytestdb')
 >>> db.dsn